santisq/PSCompression/docs/en-US/Get-ZipEntryContent.md

 The cmdlet outputs a single multi-line string when the `-Raw` switch is used instead of line-by-line streaming.

-### Example 3: Get the bytes of a Zip Entry as a Stream
+### Example 3: Get the bytes of a Zip Archive Entry as a Stream

 ```powershell
 PS ..pwsh\> $bytes = Get-ZipEntry .\test.zip -Include test/helloworld.txt | Get-ZipEntryContent -AsByteStream